 Online retail has moved beyond basic product recommendations.
-Agentic AI now manages the entire shopping journey, adapting to customer behavior and market requirements.
+Agentic AI can help manage larger parts of the shopping journey, adapting to customer behavior and market requirements.

-While traditional AI suggests products based on what you just clicked, agentic AI acts like a dedicated personal shopper.
+While traditional AI suggests products based on what you just clicked, agentic AI can be configured to act like a dedicated personal shopper.
 It doesn't just show a list of similar items; it understands the goal of the shopper.
-AI agents curate product recommendations and tailor entire shopping experiences based on individual customer preferences, browsing behavior, and purchase history.
+AI agents can curate product recommendations and tailor entire shopping experiences based on individual customer preferences, browsing behavior, and purchase history.

-For example, if a customer is planning a hiking trip, a Product Advisor Agent can look at their destination's weather forecast, their past purchase history for sizing, and their budget to create a complete gear list.
+For example, if a customer is planning a hiking trip, certain AI agents can look at their destination's weather forecast, their past purchase history for sizing, and their budget to create a complete gear list.
 If the customer asks, "Will these boots arrive before Friday?" the agent doesn't just answer "yes,” it performs dozens of background tasks simultaneously to ensure that answer is accurate.
-The agent checks local warehouse stock, confirms shipping windows, and holds the item for ten minutes while the customer decides.
+The agent can check local warehouse stock, confirm shipping windows, and temporarily reserve the item while the customer decides.
 This level of active assistance turns a static catalog into a conversational, goal-oriented experience.

 This personalization happens throughout the shopping journey.
 As customers browse, add items to carts, or abandon purchases, agents adjust recommendations accordingly.
 The experience feels less like navigating a static catalog and more like working with a knowledgeable personal shopper who remembers all preferences.